 Since the award of the bachelor’s degree is contingent upon earning at least 128 credits, a student may receive only one degree at the completion of these credits.
-Students meeting the requirements for more than one type of bachelor’s degree must inform the Registrar when submitting their application for graduation which type of degree they intend to receive.
+Students meeting the requirements for more than one type of bachelor’s degree must inform Enrollment Services which type of degree they intend to receive.

 Academic credit at Furman is awarded based on the successful completion of learning outcomes at an individual course level.
 All courses are approved by the university’s faculty through a process that requires review and action by all appropriate academic programs and the recommendation of a six-member elected curriculum committee.
 Course-level learning outcomes are usually described in syllabi developed by the instructor(s) of record for each course section in consultation with other faculty members in their academic department or associated programs.